UW-COSC-2030-FA-2017/hw1-fundamental-c-concept-sscott33/README.md

 This project was created by Samuel Scott.

-This project makes use of modified code for generating random numbers within a range and originates from "https://stackoverflow.com/questions/7560114/random-number-c-in-some-range".
+This project makes use of modified code for generating random numbers within a range and the unmodified version originates from "https://stackoverflow.com/questions/7560114/random-number-c-in-some-range".
 It was created by Morgan Stanley, known as "Cubbi" on stackoverflow.

 //////////////// Begin Morgan Stanley's Code ////////////////